loxiuras/train-app/README.md

 To create/update the IDE-helper run the following command: ``$ composer ide-helper``

 <b>Laravel Pint</b><br>
-Laravel come default with the Pint linter.
-Pint checks your code and helps you program in .... way.
+Laravel comes default with the Pint linter.
+Pint checks your code and helps you program in a structured way.
 To run the pint linter your can run the following commands: ``$ composer pint`` (auto fixes the issues) or ``$ composer pint-test`` (shows the issues but doesn't fix them).